e4och/js-101/README.md

 # JavaScript Promises

-Promises in JavaScript is a way of assuring that a function will do something.
+Promises in JavaScript are a way of assuring that a function will do something.
 We have two cases in promises, the first one is the resolve case which essentially means that the code has completed or resolved the promise which was made, and the second one is the reject case which means that the has not been able to complete or resolve the promise it has made.
-The function returns something in both cases weather it resolved or rejected the promise.
+The function returns something in both cases whether it resolved or rejected the promise.
 This way we can write asynchronous code which is non blocking and the code runs smoothly.
 Promises are a way to handle asynchronous code in JavaScript.
 They allow you to write code that will be executed when the asynchronous operation is complete, and they also allow you to handle errors that may occur.

 ```jsx
 function car(){